-Fig. 2: Mean biomass (wet weight, μg / L) of the three bloom-forming cyanobacteria genera in the different Baltic Sea areas (a-k) during their blooming period (note the different scales for the separate diagrams).
+Fig. 3: Mean biomass (wet weight, μ g / L) of the three bloom-forming nitrogen-fixing cyanobacteria genera in the different Baltic Sea areas (a-n) during their blooming period (note the different scales for the separate diagrams).
 The long-term mean per area (all species together) is indicated by a horizontal line. "n" is total number of samples analysed for this region, "n.d." = no sufficient data or no data at all.

 Tab.
-1: Results of Mann-Kendall tests of temporal trends in time series of total NFC, Nodularia, Aphanizomenon and Dolichospermum biomass and mean values for them during the particular testing periods.
+1: Results of Mann-Kendall tests of temporal trends in time series of total nitrogen-fixing cyanobacteria (Nodularia, Aphanizomenon and Dolichospermum) biomass and mean values for them during the particular testing periods in the newly separated parts of the Baltic Sea